FC 27 CHEMISTRY STYLES

 Hunter

-It boosts pace and shooting, the two attributes the community most love.
+It boosts pace and shooting, the two attribute categories most valued by the community.

 FC 27 Styles